arma-events/docs/src/de/communities.md

 On the community profile page you can search/manage members, see events and manage the community.

+> [!IMPORTANT]
+> You need admin rights to manage members, events and community settings.

 ![Manage Community](../images/manage-community.png "Manage Community")

 ### Members